Italian L3/33 Light Tank

 For a preview of this kit, containing a scan of the sprues, see here.

-(Note that there are two identical kits inside one box.)
+that there are two identical kits inside one box.)

 I started by removing the bigger parts and cleaning them up.
 This was an easy affair with only the tracks demanding a bit more work due to the large number of attachments to the sprue.
+As there is a (minor) seam running down the middle of the tracks, it is a pain to get rid of it without damaging any of the fine detail on the track faces.

 I mated the upper to the lower hull, trapping the MG mount, which remains mobile after assembly.
 Little glue was required and fit was perfect.
+Note that the plastic that S-Model uses is very soft and overzealous use of glue is a sure recipe to ruin some of the finer details.

-drop of glue to the rear attachment to ensure alignment.
+to the rear attachment to ensure alignment.

 As you can see from the pictures, there is no interior, although the hatches can be opened.
 If you put a figure in the hull, not much extra work will be needed.
 If not, some additional detail might be welcome.